Valentine Ideas

 May Bee

 This is a great time to get started.
 I will provide the link for you as soon as I receive payment for you to be able to get started right away on your monthly blocks!!
-The cost will be $9.99 with no shipping charges.
+The cost will be $14.99 with no shipping charges.
 If you would like to pay with a credit card, click below on the link.
-If you would like to pay by check, you may mail a check for $9.99 to:
+If you would like to pay by check, please contact me.

 Thanks!
 J